 If you plan on visiting Union, keep in mind that the owners like to spice things up by organizing special nights that will be a pity to miss if given the chance!

 If you’re a fan of rock, don’t worry, Rhodes, Greece, will not disappoint you.
 Captain Hook serves a broad range of whiskey and bourbon that is accompanied by 70 's rock music, metal music, and other great classics, and an unmatched vibe that will make you fall in love with the place before having the first sip of your drink.

 And if you’re intimidated by the amount of choice you have in regard to picking a drink, don’t be, as the staff is always there to help you!

 Of course, one must not forget about The Last Butler, Rhodes' cult-classic cocktail bar that offers its guest a time travel to a past era with the help of jazz music.
-And the music is not its most impressive element, as the cellar is noble to say the list, with over 400 labels on its shelves!
+And the music is not its most impressive element, as the cellar is noble, to say the least, with over 400 labels on its shelves!

 So there you have it, a list of amazing things to do in Rhodes, ready for your next holidays.
 Truly diverse, delicious, and beautiful, it is the gift that keeps on giving.

 Being easily accessible either by ferry or by plane adds to the allure of the island, making it the perfect Greek island destination for both locals and foreigners.
 Here's to a brilliant summer ahead full of Rhodian beauty!